SumayaNihon/Fetch_last_Saturday_For_Given_Month/README.md

 3. Open a terminal or command prompt and navigate to the script's directory.
 4. Run the script using the command: `python3 Last_Saturday_Finder.py`

+## Code Explanation

+This Python script uses the datetime module to find the last Saturday of a given month and calculate the total number of Saturdays in that month.
+It defines a function last_saturday(year, month) which takes the year and month as inputs and performs the following tasks:

+1. Calculates the last day of the given month using datetime.date(year, month + 1, 1) - datetime.timedelta(days=1).

+2. Determines the offset required to find the last Saturday by calculating (last_day.weekday() - 5) % 7.

+3. Calculates the date of the last Saturday by subtracting the offset from the last day of the month.

+4. Prints the last Saturday's day along with the appropriate ordinal indicator (e.g., "1st," "2nd," "3rd," "4th," "5th," etc.).

+5. Initializes counters for the total number of Saturdays and starts iterating through the days of the month using a loop.

+6. For each day, checks if the weekday index is 5 (indicating Saturday) and increments the total_saturdays counter.

+7. Prints the calculated total number of Saturdays for the given month.
 ## Example

 ```python